17 Jobs Working With Children

 4. More Play, More Laughter, More Smiles

 We've all seen it: Young kids seem to enjoy life a lot more than adults.
 They often display vibrant and playful energy that many of us lose somewhere along our paths to adulthood.
-At any given time, they are much more likely to be dancing, singing, smiling, laughing, or engaging their imaginations.
+They are much more likely to be dancing, singing, smiling, laughing, or engaging their imaginations at any given time.
 Is it any wonder that people who work with kids often have more joyful careers?
 Dealing with children on this level is just plain fun.

 The above examples are often wonderful careers for people who enjoy experiencing that kind of youthful and adventurous spirit.
 With children as a major focus, they include occupations in areas such as entertainment, sports and recreation, and the arts.